dotnet/csharplang/proposals/default-interface-methods.md

 The principal motivations for this feature are
 - Default interface methods enable an API author to add methods to an interface in future versions without breaking source or binary compatibility with existing implementations of that interface.
-- The feature enables C# to interoperate with APIs targeting [Android (Java)](http://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html) and [iOs (Swift)](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Protocols.html#//apple_ref/doc/uid/TP40014097-CH25-ID267), which support similar features.
+- The feature enables C# to interoperate with APIs targeting [Android (Java)](http://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html) and [iOS (Swift)](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Protocols.html#//apple_ref/doc/uid/TP40014097-CH25-ID267), which support similar features.
 - As it turns out, adding default interface implementations provides the elements of the "traits" language feature (https://en.wikipedia.org/wiki/Trait_(computer_programming)).
 Traits have proven to be a powerful programming technique (http://scg.unibe.ch/archive/papers/Scha03aTraits.pdf).